Ruby Princess current position

-Launched in 2008, Ruby Princess is the 9th and last Grand-class Princess Cruises ship, together with Caribbean, Diamond, Golden, Grand, Crown, Emerald, Star and Sapphire.
-The ship cost US $500 million to build and was last refurbished in December 2015.
+The 2008-built Ruby Princess cruise ship is the 9th and last Grand-class Princess Cruises liner, with sisterships Caribbean, Diamond, Golden (now Pacific Adventure), Grand, Crown, Emerald, Star (now Pacific Encounter) and Sapphire.

 Share is only found on board Emerald Princess and Ruby Princess, for now.
 "Crafted by Curtis" dishes are on the MDR menus fleetwide.
 If you wonder why to pay extra at Share, here are the cool things about the brand new Curtis Stone restaurant which make it worth the splurge.
 Food like this cannot be found anywhere else on the ship.
 Emerald Princess and Ruby Princess are simple when it comes to dining venues.
 Before Share, both ships had three main dining rooms, a steakhouse and a buffet, all of which average in terms of overall experience and quality.
 From its celebrity chef to its natural ingredients and perfectly sized portions, you won't find food like Share's anywhere else on the ship.

 Perfect for couples and large groups.
 This space is open, airy and large, with long tables and more intimate seating arrangements.
 Large groups have enough room to engage and share dishes.
 Couples can enjoy more peace and quiet.
 The ambience is upscale, yet not stuffy.
 Share's family-style dining and chic decor allow guests to dress their best and still feel relaxed.
 Passengers will feel more like they're in someone's home, talking and passing plates across the table.

 Service at Share is second to none.
 The wait staff is knowledgeable about the menu and all ingredients handpicked by the celebrity chef's team.
 According to Stone: "The enthusiasm in that kitchen right now is actually unparalleled to anything I've ever done; they're so energetic and so up for it."